iluxonchik/iluxonchik.github.com/_posts/2017-10-06-ssl-tls-overview.md

 and `Message Authentication Code (MAC)` generation), among others, but the central ideas suffer very little change.

+As you will notice, there are frequent references to the `SSL` protocol in the text, that is because both are very similar.
+When I say `SSL`, I'm actually referring to `SSL 3.0`, even thought the same information migt be true for prior versions of the protocol as well.
+I'm not overloading the post with a lot of extra information, the `SSL` part comes in "for free", since most of what is true for `TLS` is also true for `SLL` (`TLS 1.0` is just `SSL 3.0` with a few extra things, remember?).
+If you go searching for more information about the topic, you'll notice that a lot of times that information refers to `SSL` and not `TLS`.
+Most probably this information is still valuable and valid, that's why I think its important for me to underline the similarities between both of them: that way you're better prepared for "the real world".
+In fact, some people use the term `SSL` when in fact they're talking about `TLS`.

 ## Introduction

 `Trasnsport Layer Security (TLS)` is a **client/server** protocol that runs on top of a